Understanding Premarital Counseling: A Guide for Couples

 Will we have to talk about sensitive topics like intimacy?

-What if my counselor asks me to share something that I don’t want to talk about?
+What if my counselor asks me to share something I don’t want to discuss?

-Premarital counseling is a special type of therapy that helps couples transition from a dating commitment to a more complex marriage commitment.
-Marriage requires couples to work together and problem solve in new and challenging ways.
-If couples aren’t prepared with a strong foundation of healthy coping skills, they may find the marriage quickly falls victim to one of these four destructive communication patterns:
+Premarital counseling is a specialized form of therapy.
+It helps couples transition from dating to a more complex marriage commitment.
+Marriage requires couples to work together and problem-solve in new ways.
+Without a strong foundation of healthy coping skills, couples may fall victim to destructive communication patterns, such as:

 Criticism